How does blockchain work?

 - BigchainDB: This open-source system starts with a big data distributed database and then adds blockchain characteristics to the network including decentralized control and digital asset transfers.

-So, hope this is good enough to understand how does a Blockchain work.
-Now, check out the best tutorial to learn Blockchain by Intellipaat and earn your certification with Blockchain Training Course.
+So, hope this is good enough to understand how does Blockchain works.
+Now, check out the best tutorial to learn Blockchain by Intellipaat and earn your certification with Blockchain training course.
 Further check the most frequently asked Blockchain interview questions and answers.